 Lab tests of biopsy and other samples

-Blood tests are not used to diagnose lung cancer, but they are often done to get a sense of a person’s overall health and to help tell if cancer may have spread to other areas.
+Blood tests are not used to diagnose lung cancer, but they can help to get a sense of a person’s overall health.
+For example, they can be used to help tell if a person is healthy enough to have surgery.

-Pulmonary function tests
+Lung function tests

-Last Medical Review: 03/05/2012
+Last Medical Review: 02/22/2016

-Last Revised: 01/17/2013
+Last Revised: 02/26/2016